bBobxx/MyPoseWithUnity3d/README.md

 # MyPoseWithUnity3d
-More detail pleas refer to my blog:https://blog.csdn.net/bobxx/article/details/88354697
+More detail please refer to my blog:https://blog.csdn.net/bobxx/article/details/88354697

 using pose estimation result to control ball in unity3d before use,please install tensorflow and opencv-python